smousavi05/MagNet/README.md

 # MagNet
 A Machine-Learning Approach for Earthquake Magnitude Estimation

-test results are provided.
+Test results are provided for the performance comparison against other methods.

 All the waveforms used for the test can be accessed from STEAD using the trace_name.